merixstudio/django-trench/docs/settings.rst

 SECRET_KEY_LENGTH
 """""""""""""""""
 Length of the shared secret key.
-Secret key can be either 16 or 32 characters long.
+For compatibility with Google Authenticator minimum is 8 (16 on Android) and to a power of 2. https://github.com/antonioribeiro/google2fa#google-authenticator-secret-key-compatibility
 Default: ``16``

 DEFAULT_VALIDITY_PERIOD